 And if you don’t believe it, you can, as umpire Doug Harvey

 says between blowing calls, look it up.
 It is a matter of broken public record.

 Tyger needs to withdraw the princely sum of $50 to make

 groceries for the coming week at the currently solvent bank’s

 drive-through window.
 Too bad, a geek in a black Cadillac has

-beaten him to the line and Tyger waits.
-And waits and waits for
+beaten him to the punch line.
+Tyger waits.
+Waits and stews for 10 minutes more.

 Finally, the disembodied teller’s voice comes through loud